AadamAbrahams/OmlaxTCP/README.rst

 * Basic configuration and operation of the Parallax 555-28027 PIR motion sensor (and potentially any PIR motion sensor, with a single output pin, that reads 1 for high and 0 for low)
 * Basic configuration and operation of the Omron D6T-1A-02 temperature sensor using I2C communication protocols.
+* Basic configuration and operation of TCP network protocols using the integrated Python Socket package.

 Credits
 -------